Hybrid PDE-ODE Models for Efficient Simulation of Infection Spread in Epidemiology: Abstract

 \section{Abstract}

-This paper introduces a novel hybrid mathematical modeling approach that effectively couples Partial Differential Equations (PDEs) with Ordinary Differential Equations (ODEs), exemplified through the simulation of epidemiological processes.
-The hybrid model aims to integrate the spatially detailed representation of disease dynamics provided by PDEs with the computational efficiency of ODEs.
-In the presented epidemiological use-case, this integration allows for the rapid assessment of public health interventions and the potential impact of infectious diseases across large populations.
-We discuss the theoretical formulation of the hybrid PDE-ODE model, including the governing equations and boundary conditions.
-The model's capabilities are demonstrated through detailed simulations of disease spread in synthetic environments and real-world scenarios, specifically focusing on the regions of Lombardy, Italy, and Berlin, Germany.
-Results indicate that the hybrid model achieves a balance between computational speed and accuracy, making it a valuable tool for policymakers in real-time decision-making and scenario analysis in epidemiology and potentially in other fields requiring similar modeling approaches. ~\\ ~\\ The source code is available at this URL: \url{https://zenodo.org/records/11121452}.
+This paper introduces a novel hybrid model combining Partial Differential Equations (PDEs) and Ordinary Differential Equations (ODEs) to simulate infectious disease dynamics across geographic regions.
+By leveraging the spatial detail of PDEs and the computational efficiency of ODEs, the model enables rapid evaluation of public health interventions.
+Applied to synthetic environments and real-world scenarios in Lombardy, Italy, and Berlin, Germany, the model highlights how interactions between PDE and ODE regions affect infection dynamics, especially in high-density areas.
+Key findings reveal that the placement of model boundaries in densely populated regions can lead to inaccuracies in infection spread, suggesting that boundaries should be positioned in areas of lower population density to better reflect transmission dynamics.
+Additionally, regions with low population density hinder infection flow, indicating a need for incorporating, e.g., jumps in the model to enhance its predictive capabilities.
+Results indicate that the hybrid model achieves a balance between computational speed and accuracy, making it a valuable tool for policymakers in real-time decision-making and scenario analysis in epidemiology and potentially in other fields requiring similar modeling approaches.

 \keywords{Partial differential equation \and ordinary differential equation \and SEIR model \and epidemic modeling \and spatial modeling \and coupling approach \and diffusion \and agent-based model \and parameter optimization \and Levenberg-Marquardt algorithm}